HKUST-LongGroup/Awesome-Open-Vocabulary-Detection-and-Segmentation/README.md

   </p>
 <br>

+## News

+05/06/2024: Our 2nd version manuscript is accepted by TPAMI.

 ## :sparkles: PR is welcome!

 Please remain tuned as this repo will be maintained on a week-to-week basis.